MicrosoftDocs/azure-docs/articles/security/security-azure-log-integration-keyvault-eventhub.md

 There are two ways to get Azure PowerShell installed.

 - Using the web platform installer
-- Using the ```install-module``` CmdLet available in PowerShell 5.0
+- Using the ```Install-Module``` CmdLet available in PowerShell 5.0

 We recommend that you use the install-module CmdLet if at all possible because it will allow you to also use update-module at a later time.
-Update-module will install the latest version of the Azure module when you run ```update-module azure```
+Update-module will install the latest version of the Azure module when you run ```Update-Module Azure```

 For additional information on installing Azure PowerShell you should review the article titled [Install and Configure Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-azurerm-ps?view=azurermps-4.0.0)